A College Co-Ed Was Fatally Stabbed in the Library at Penn State. Over Five Decades Later, Who Killed Her Remains a Mystery.

 There was no evidence she had been uncomfortable about any men who may have made approaches to her in the eight weeks she'd been at Penn State, nor any evidence she'd been stalked by a stranger.
 Equally, there was no evidence that she was unhappy in her relationship with Wright, nor that Wright could have been involved.
 He was eliminated from the investigation after extensive interrogation.

 Other theories were abundant.
 Some speculated she'd witnessed a drug deal in the stacks or had been murdered over a drug debt, though friends were sure that she was not a drug user.
-However, the most substantial theory was that she had stumbled upon a sexual scene, either a solo masturbatory fantasy or a homosexual encounter.
+However, the most substantial theory was that she had stumbled upon a sexual scene, either a solo masturbatory fantasy or other type of encounter.

 A SEX CASE?

 Police theorized the stacks were being used as a cottaging location for homosexual students or even staff.
-Stumbling on the scene, Aardsma recognized one of the men involved and been killed to silence her.
-However, it's worth remembering that Richard Allen did not report two male voices, and only one suspect was seen fleeing.
-Equally said to be "prudish," it seems likely that Aardsma would have loudly raised the alarm had she stumbled on such a scene.
+Stumbling on the scene, Aardsma may have recognized one of the men involved and been killed to silence her, investigators speculated.
+However, Richard Allen did not report two male voices, and only one suspect was seen fleeing the area.
+Described by those who knew her as "prudish," it seems likely Aardsma would have loudly raised the alarm had she stumbled on such a scene.

 On the other hand, it does seem likely that the killing was a spur-of-the-moment attack and not preplanned as almost nobody could have known precisely where to find Aardsma at that moment unless a rendezvous had been planned.
 That would mean a very quiet altercation seems likely to have taken place or a completely random attack.

-By Christmas 1969, police had their first two strong suspects in Richard Haefner and William Spencer.
+By Christmas 1969, police had their first two strong persons of interest in Richard Haefner and William Spencer.

 Spencer was a 40-year-old sculptor who had arrived in Pennsylvania shortly before the killing.
 His wife was studying for her doctorate at Penn State while he worked there, often sculpting nudes.
 At Christmas 1969, he is said to have confessed that he "killed that girl in the library" at a holiday gathering of faculty members.